Towards Combinatorial Interpretability of Neural Computation: Background and Related Work

-Yet, the circuits extracted from neural networks using methods such as sparse autoencoders (SAEs) \cite{cunningham2023sparse} and transcoders \cite{transcoders} are best understood as targeted approximations of the original model, rather than exact mappings of the underlying computational processes.
-Due to their nature, they require new trained components which inherently simplify or omit certain aspects of the original model’s complexity.
+Due to their nature, SAE-like techniques require new trained components which inherently simplify or omit certain aspects of the original model’s complexity.
 This includes focusing on a subset of features, possibly ignoring less interpretable yet significant elements, and applying transformations like gating or thresholding that modify the original computational pathways.
 Furthermore, these methods often involve training new versions of network components---like using transcoders to replace dense layers with sparser ones.
 While this helps in understanding how inputs are processed, it is fundamentally a reconfiguration rather than a direct observation of the original network’s internal representation.
 In addition, recent work has raised doubts concerning the generalization ability of such approaches~\cite{heindrich2025sparse}.
 Consequently, while these extracted circuits are highly valuable for gaining insights into model behavior and assisting in debugging or educational purposes, they do not fully capture all the intricate details and interactions of the original model.
 In contrast, the idea behind our combinatorial interpretabiliy approach, though at a much earlier phase than the study of SAEs \cite{cunningham2023sparse} and transcoders \cite{transcoders}, is to directly interpret the computation from analyzing the structure of the model itself.

 Techniques such as principal component analysis (PCA) and canonical correlation analysis (CCA) have also been employed to analyze and optimize feature alignments, simplifying the feature landscape by reducing polysemanticity and enhancing clarity in the roles of individual neurons \cite{kornblith2019, raghu2017}.
 However, the overlapping or intersecting of these feature vectors can complicate the isolation and interpretation of individual features \cite{goodfellow2016}.